-Polar Bear Facts
+Polar Bear Facts For Kids

-Polar bears, also known as Ursus maritimus by their scientific name, are the largest carnivore that lives on land in the Arctic.
+Polar bears, also known as Ursus maritimus by their scientific name, are the largest carnivore living on land in the Arctic.

 Where are Polar Bears found?

-They’ve got some pretty cool names that people refer to them by including obviously Polar Bears but others are Sea Bears, White Bears or Beliy Medved in Russia, Isbjorn inDenmark, Lord of the Arctic, Ice Bear or Nanuk to the Inuits which means an animal worthy of great respect.
+They’ve got some pretty cool names that people refer to them by including (obviously) “Polar Bears”.
+But other name are Sea Bears, White Bears or Beliy Medved in Russia, Isbjorn in Denmark, Lord of the Arctic, Ice Bear or Nanuk to the Inuits, which means an animal worthy of great respect.

 How do they hunt for food?

 That is a seriously long time ago!
-They are brilliantly adapted for survival in their icy homes and hunt seals in openings on the ice, called leads, or at breathing holes.
+They are brilliantly adapted for survival in their icy homes and they hunt seals in openings on the ice – called leads – or at breathing holes.

 If one bear ‘owns’ a large carcass, it might share it if the guests approach low-to-the-ground, circle the carcass slowly and touch the nose of the bear in charge.

-They mostly eat seal blubber because of its high fat content but sometimes eat walruses, beached whales and if stranded on land, vegetation, geese, bird eggs and occasionally caribou.
-They can survive for seven to ten days without food.
+They mostly eat seal blubber because of its high fat content but sometimes eat walruses and beached whales.
+If stranded on land, they will eat vegetation, geese, bird eggs and occasionally caribou.

 How large are polar bears?

 The largest polar bear ever recorded weighed 2,209 pounds (over 1,000 kilograms), which is about the same as an average car.
 That’s unbelievable!

 More cool facts about Polar Bears

-- 42 razor sharp teeth;
+- 42 razor sharp teeth

-- Excellent sight and hearing and are very intelligent.
+- Excellent sight and hearing.

 Polar Bear Cubs

 Females usually have two cubs that stay with their mother for about two and a half years, learning to hunt and survive.

 How do Polar Bears Communicate?

 They sway their heads from side-to-side when they want to play; make chuffing sounds when stressed; loud roars, hisses or growls when they’re angry and deep growls when they’re defending food.

 Are Polar Bears Actually White?

 Although Polar Bears appear white, their fur is actually transparent, and has a hollow core.
 It looks white because it reflects visible light.
 Under their fur, polar bear skin is actually black with a layer of fat about 4.5 inches (11.5 centimeters) thick.

 Polar bears look whitest when they are clean and in sunlight.
 Before molting, oils from the seals they eat can make them look yellow.
 In San Diego Zoo in 1979 polar bears turned green because of algae growing in their hollow hair shafts.
-Luckily they turned white again with the zoo fixing and algae.

 Biologists gather information about Polar Bears by fitting them with plastic belting tracking collars.
 They stay flexible in cold temperatures.

 Collars don’t interfere with the bear’s natural activities.
-Bears can be followed for a long time to learn about their movements, hunting patterns, distances moved, time spent on land and in the water, use of habitat and survival of cubs.
+Bears can be followed for a long time to learn about their movements, hunting patterns, distances covered, time spent on land and in the water, their use of habitat and the rate of survival of cubs.